 Commission on Presidential Debates says it will mute mics during parts of final debate

-The Commission on Presidential Debates said in a statement on Monday that each of the candidates will have two minutes of uninterrupted time at the beginning of each 15-minute segment at the final debate, which is set to be held Thursday.
+The Commission on Presidential Debates said in a statement on Monday that President Trump and Democratic presidential nominee Joe Biden will have two minutes of uninterrupted time at the beginning of each 15-minute segment at the final debate, which is set to be held Thursday.
 To enforce this rule, the candidate who does not have the floor will have his mic muted.

 After the two minutes of uninterrupted time, the mics will be on for open discussion.